AliciaBenavente/AliciaBenavente/README.md

 # About me 👋

 Hello, and welcome to my GitHub profile.
-I hope you are doing much better than me, as I just started in this new and giant world...
-Wish me luck to understand all that is coming 😬
+I am a Full Stack Web Developer, and I don't only enjoy it, but love it.
+It has become an addiction 😎

 For you to **know a bit more about me**:

-- 🔭 I’m currently working as a Lab Technician in a research group 🥼🦠🔬
+- 🔭 I’m a Lab Technician 🥼🦠🔬 apart from being Full Stack Web Developer 💻
-- 🌱 I’m currently learning to program (just started) and, in my free time, to dance Salsa and Bachata 💃
+- 🌱 Always learning something new about a program language (I know, HTML and CSS are not programming languages 😁), and in my free time, to dance Salsa and Bachata 💃
-- 🤔 I’m not yet looking for help with anything, but I can predict I'll need **all the help I can get** 😁
 - 💬 Ask me about whatever you prefer, but better if I know the answer 😜
 - 📫 How to reach me: (https://www.linkedin.com/in/alicia-benavente-garcia)
 - 👀 Curiosity about me: 🏋️‍♀️ gym y 🧖‍♀️ ñam